chrord/Market-based-Coordination-for-Integrated-Electricity-and-Natural-Gas-Systems-under-Uncertain-Supply/README.md

 This repository contains the supplementary material for the paper "Market-based Coordination for Integrated Electricity and Natural Gas Systems under Uncertain Supply".
 This is a joint work by Christos Ordoudis, Stefanos Delikaraoglou, Jalal Kazempour and Pierre Pinson.

 In this repository, we provide:
-   5. The data of the case study and the topology of the networks.
    1. The electronic companion.
    2. The xlsx file that containts the data of the case study.